Class of 1942 Chair and Professor of Biochemistry, Biophysics and Structural Biology*

-Our laboratory works at the chemistry/biology interface, where we pursue new concepts in sensing and catalysis to study metals in biology and energy with particular interests in neurobiology, metabolism, cancer, and artificial photosynthesis.
-We have developed activity-based sensing (ABS) as a general technology platform to enable biological applications that include imaging and diagnostics, proteomics, and drug delivery.
-These molecular probes have identified copper and hydrogen peroxide as signals for regulating processes spanning neural activity and neurogenesis to fat metabolism, opening a field of transition metal signaling.
-Our efforts have advanced artificial photosynthesis through the development of molecular catalysts that mimic enzyme biocatalysts or heterogeneous materials catalysts, as well as hybrid bioinorganic, organometallic, and supramolecular systems that merge molecules with biological and/or materials components.
+Our laboratory works at the chemistry/biology interface, where we study metals in biology and energy by pursuing new concepts in sensing and catalysis.
+We have developed activity-based sensing (ABS) as a general technology platform to enable biological applications and innovate imaging and diagnostics, proteomics, and drug discovery.
+These new chemical tools have identified copper, hydrogen peroxide, and formaldehyde as signals for regulating processes spanning neural activity and neurodegeneration to cancer and fat metabolism, opening a field of transition metal signaling.
+We are advancing artificial photosynthesis through the development of molecular catalysts for sustainable electrosynthesis that mimic enzyme biocatalysts or heterogeneous materials catalysts, as well as hybrid catalysts that merge design concepts from molecular, materials, and biological catalysts.
 Representative project areas are summarized below.

-Artificial Photosynthesis.
-New catalysts for carbon-neutral energy conversion processes are essential to addressing climate change and rising global energy demands.
-Inspired by natural photosynthesis, which utilizes the abundant chemical resources of light, water, and carbon dioxide to produce the value-added products needed to sustain life, we are taking a unified approach to this small-molecule activation problem by developing molecular catalysts for carbon dioxide reduction, water splitting, and nitrogen cycling that are inspired by and/or can be used in conjunction with biological and materials catalysts under environmentally green aqueous conditions.
+Artificial Photosynthesis: Catalyzing Sustainable Electrosynthesis.
+We are developing catalysts for sustainable electrosynthesis to address changing climate and rising global energy demands.
+Inspired by natural photosynthesis, which catalyzes conversion of the abundant chemical resources of light, water, and carbon dioxide to produce the value-added products needed to sustain life, we are taking a unified approach to this small-molecule activation problem by creating molecular electrocatalysts for carbon dioxide reduction and nitrogen/phosphorus cycling that draw on design principles from molecular, materials, and biological catalysis and operate in water.

 1. "Searching for Harmony in Transition-Metal Signaling", Chang, C. J. Nature Chem.
 Biol.
 2015, 111, 744-747.